CiscoDevNet/intersight-powershell/docs/New-IntersightHyperflexClusterProfile.md

 ```

 ### -HypervisorType
-The hypervisor type for the HyperFlex cluster.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.\n* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
+The hypervisor type for the HyperFlex cluster.\n* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.\n* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.\n* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.\n* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.\n* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.

 ```yaml
 Type: HyperflexClusterProfile.HypervisorTypeEnum